tjefferson08/ECE477/README.md

 ECE477
 ======
 Folder Structure:
-doc - all documentation, including webpage and individual notebooks
+doc - all documentation

 src - all souce code, divided by purpose and platform
+    - webpage and individual notebooks have been moved to src

 bin - build files, executables